How to Fix “Error Code: 0x800c0005” on OneDrive?

 net start cryptsvc

-5. Restart your computer and see if the problem is fixed at the next computer startup.
+5. Restart your computer and check if the error is fixed.

-1. With your Xbox One console fully turned on, press the Xbox button (on your console) and keep it pressed until you see the front LEDs turning off on your console.
+1. With your Xbox One turned on, press and hold the Xbox button on the console until the front lights turn off.

 Power-cycling Xbox One console